Overdense fireworks in GOODS-N: Unveiling a record number of massive dusty star forming galaxies at z$\sim$5.2 with the N2CLS: Bright dusty galaxies in the overdense environment

-The median $\tau_\textrm{dep}$ obtained for these galaxies is of 0.19\,Gyr, with individual values spanning over the range between $\sim0.1$ and $\sim0.5$\,Gyr.
-These short time scales (or equivalently very high star formation efficiency, SFE, $\epsilon=1/\tau_\textrm{dep}\sim5.3\times10^{-9}$\,yr$^{-1}$) confirm the intense ongoing starbursts activity that powers their FIR and mm emission.
-Despite their short depletion timescales, the starbursts are still operating over periods significantly longer than their dynamical timescales, suggesting that the activity may be sustained through multiple bursts or extended starburst phases.
-The fact that these galaxies reside in a confirmed overdense environment likely provides both the fuel and favorable conditions to maintain such prolonged star formation.
+The median $\tau_\textrm{dep}$ obtained for these galaxies is of 0.18\,Gyr, with individual values spanning over the range between $\sim0.12$ and $\sim0.23$\,Gyr.
+These short timescales (or equivalently a very high star formation efficiency, $\epsilon=1/\tau_\textrm{dep}\sim5.6\times10^{-9}$\,yr$^{-1}$) confirm the intense ongoing starbursts activity that powers their far-IR and millimetre emission.
+Despite their short depletion timescales, the starbursts are still operating over periods significantly longer than their dynamical timescales, suggesting that the activity is sustained through multiple bursts or extended starburst phases.
+The fact that these galaxies reside in a confirmed overdense environment likely provides both the fuel and favourable conditions to maintain such prolonged star formation.

-Given their short gas depletion timescales, these DSFGs may transition into a quiescent phase by $z \sim 4.5$, assuming a constant SFE, complete molecular gas consumption, and no external gas replenishment.
-This evolutionary pathway would be consistent with the emergence of massive quiescent galaxies observed in other overdense environments at $z > 4$ \citep[e.g.,][]{Carnall2024, Kakimoto2024, Tanaka2024}.\\
+Given their short gas depletion timescales, these DSFGs may transition into a quiescent phase by $z \sim 4.5$, assuming a constant star formation efficiency, complete molecular gas consumption, and no external gas replenishment.
+This evolutionary pathway would be consistent with the emergence of massive quiescent galaxies observed in other overdense environments at $z > 4$ \citep[e.g.][]{Carnall2024, Kakimoto2024, Tanaka2024}.\\